alealien666/alealien666/README.md

 - 👋 Hi, I’m @alealien666
 - 👀 I’m interested in web programming
-- ⚡ Fun fact: i'm bit of a weaboo
+- ⚡ Fun fact: i like tokusatsu

 <!---
 alealien666/alealien666 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.